Here’s how we react when we hear about strong teams: 🎉

 –Andrei Țiț, Paymo

-A company-sponsored pizza lunch or a round of golf can be appreciated, but may be too-little-too-late if employee morale is low.
+A company-sponsored pizza lunch or a round of golf can be appreciated but might be too-little-too-late if employee morale is low.
 Strong team bonds and employee engagement have to be built into your company culture from the ground up.
 Team building activities shouldn’t be used as a one-off band-aid fix when things get bad, but as regular opportunities to further connect and collaborate.
 That’s it, that’s the secret. 😊

 Backed by research, trial and error, and our own experiences, here are seven team-building activities—that actually build stronger teams. 🎉